 - BCAAs.
 Sports drinks sometimes contain branched-chain amino acids thought to help your muscles recover after exercise.
 They may lower your blood sugar and accelerate liver disease in alcoholics.

-Here’s the deal: You can get away with an energy drink now and again instead of coffee.
-But if they’re a regular habit you’re probably not getting enough sleep and need a better solution.
+You can get away with an energy drink now and then instead of coffee.
+But if they’re a regular habit, you’re probably not getting enough sleep and need a better solution.